sibala/FSU25D-frontend/01-lecture/cli-commands.md

 code - Command to open a specific file in VS Code, e.g., code test.txt.
 Running code . opens the entire current folder in VS Code.

+### Vim intro - Get familiar just enough to know how to escape it.
+Just in case you find your selfs stuck in the vim editor mode.

+To open a file with vim: vim "filename"

+To edit a file when you are in vim, press "i" to enter insert mode

+To exit insert mode, press "esc"

+To save and close the file ":wq"